Brad Sherman: LGBT issues

 Sherman strongly supports LGBT rights.
-He earned a 100% rating from the Human Rights Campaign, the nation's largest LGBT rights group, in the 114th, 113th, and 112th Congresses.
 Sherman is a member of the LGBT Equality Caucus and supports same-sex marriage.
 He voted for the Don't Ask, Don't Tell Repeal Act of 2010.
 Sherman was an original co-sponsor of Representative Jared Polis's Student Non-Discrimination Act.
 Sherman is also a co-sponsor of the Employment Non-Discrimination Act.
 In 2009, he voted for the Matthew Shepard and James Byrd, Jr., Hate Crimes Prevention Act, which imposes additional federal penalties for crimes motivated by hatred on the basis of race, religion, or actual or perceived sexual orientation.

 Social Security and health care

 Sherman has said he is "opposed to creating a voucher system for Medicare".
 He wants to avoid "turn[ing] Social Security into a welfare program", instead keeping it "for people who contribute to it".
-Sherman has consistently earned a 100% rating from the National Committee to Preserve Social Security and Medicare and the AARP.
 He supports the Patient Protection and Affordable Care Act.
 Sherman helped secure funds to develop a new women's and children's patient wing at El Proyecto del Barrio's Family Health Care Clinic in Winnetka.